christopher-hakkaart/nextflow/docs/workflow.md

 ```

 :::{note}
-As a best practice, parameters should only be referenced in the entry workflow or `output` block.
-Parameters can be passed to workflows and processes as explicit inputs.
+Parameters should be referenced only in the entry workflow or `output` block.
+Pass parameters to workflows and processes as explicit inputs.
 :::

-The default value can be overridden by the command line, params file, or config file.
-Parameters from multiple sources are resolved in the order described in {ref}`cli-params`.
-Parameters specified on the command line are converted to the appropriate type based on the corresponding type annotation.
+You can override default parameter values by the command line, params file, or config file.
+Nextflow resolves parameters from multiple sources in the order described in {ref}`cli-params`.
+Nextflow converts parameters specified on the command line to the appropriate type based on its type annotation.

-A parameter that doesn't specify a default value is a *required* param.
-If a required param is not given a value at runtime, the run will fail.
+A parameter that doesn't specify a default value is a *required parameter*.
+If you do not supply a value for a required parameter at runtime, the run will fail.

 (workflow-params-legacy)=

 ### Legacy parameters

-Parameters can be declared by assigning a `params` property to a default value:
+Legacy parameters are the traditional untyped parameter declaration style that uses property assignment.
+You can declare legacy parameters by assigning a `params` property to a default value:

 ```nextflow
 params.input = '/some/data/file'